Guerra deals, Thames homers to lift Brewers over Reds 2-0 - Philly

+MILWAUKEE (AP) - Junior Guerra settled in after a shaky first inning, and Eric Thames made sure the effort wasn't wasted.

-MILWAUKEE (AP) - Eric Thames hit a two-run homer to back a three-hitter from Junior Guerra and three relievers, lifting the Milwaukee Brewers over the Cincinnati Reds 2-0 on Tuesday night.
+Thames hit a two-run homer to back a three-hitter from Guerra and three relievers, lifting the Milwaukee Brewers over the Cincinnati Reds 2-0 on Tuesday night.

+"Especially how the score ended up, I was happy to kind of help the team win on that one," Thames said.
+"But pitching was also good for us."

-Reds starter Sal Romano (0-2) had a two-hit shutout going before Lorenzo Cain walked and Thames sent the first pitch he saw over the wall in right for his team-leading sixth home run.
+Reds starter Sal Romano (0-2) had a two-hit shutout going before Lorenzo Cain walked to open the sixth and Thames sent the first pitch he saw over the wall in right for his team-leading sixth home run.
 Thames was back in the lineup after leaving Sunday's game with a left groin strain and sitting Monday.

-Guerra limited Cincinnati to a single and three walks over 5 2/3 innings, striking out seven.
+Guerra issued consecutive one-out walks in the first but then limited Cincinnati to a single and another walk over 5 2/3 innings, striking out seven.
 Dan Jennings (2-0) finished up the sixth, Jeremy Jeffress retired three straight in the seventh and Josh Hader pitched the final two innings for his second save despite allowing a two-out double in the ninth to Tucker Barnhart.

+"I don't think he came out of the chute with his best stuff," Brewers manager Craig Counsell said of Guerra.
+"But he put it together and then got on a roll.
+I think Junior, when he gets it going, it's pretty darn good."

 Romano allowed two runs and four hits in five-plus innings, striking out four and walking two.